|Nutrition Facts (per serving)|

 Gather the ingredients.

 In a large mixing bowl, combine the oats, chocolate chips, vanilla, and peanut butter, if using; stir to blend the ingredients.
 Set aside.

 In a saucepan, combine the butter with the milk and granulated sugar.
 Place the pan over medium-high heat and stir to melt the sugar and butter.
 Bring to a full rolling boil.
 Boil the mixture for 1 full minute.

 Immediately combine the hot butter and sugar mixture with the oatmeal and chocolate chip mixture.
 Stir until the chocolate has melted and the mixture is well blended.

-Working quickly, drop by spoonfuls onto waxed paper or parchment paper.
+Working quickly, drop by spoonfuls or cookie scoop onto waxed paper or parchment paper.

 Allow to cool to room temperature and firm up before serving.